munificent/craftinginterpreters/book/the-lox-language.md

 and include most Lisps, SML, Haskell, Ruby, and CoffeeScript.

-To do that, for each "statement-like" construct in the language, you need to decide value it evaluates to.
+To do that, for each "statement-like" construct in the language, you need to decide what value it evaluates to.
 Some of those are easy:

 *   An `if` expression evaluates to the result of whichever branch is chosen.
     Likewise, a `switch` or other multi-way branch evaluates to whichever case